Plan and Optimize Performance

 At Nielsen, we match the right level of data to the right type of analysis – geographic market or store level data for Marketing Mix Modeling and Campaign Lift, and person-level data for Multi-Touch Attribution – so you can make informed decisions.
 Learn how a new campaign will impact sales.
 Pinpoint the combinations of creative, placement and frequency that will drive a desired response.
 Decide how much to spend and where to invest.

 Our Marketing Effectiveness measurement solutions generate actionable insights and recommendations at the level and speed you need, so you can define your optimal media mix.
-From customizable reporting capabilities to interactive “what if?” scenario planning capabilities, get the comprehensive insights and predictive foresight to minimize waste and plan future investments with confidence.
+From customizable reporting capabilities to interactive “what if?” scenario planning capabilities, get the comprehensive insights and predictive foresight you need to minimize waste and plan future investments with confidence.

 “At a time when our marketing budgets and subscription targets are doubling every year, Nielsen gave us the confidence to scale our investments across the full marketing funnel, including channels like TV that are harder to prove in the short-term.
 We’re now able to justify when and where we allocate our budget, while maintaining a level of efficiency required of growth.”